Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project Health): Background

 Another useful transfer learning approach is Krishna et al.'s {\em bellwether} method~\cite{krishna2017simpler,krishna16}.
 According to Krishna et al., within a community of software projects, there is one exemplary project called the bellwether, which can define predictors for the others.
 This effect is called {\em the bellwether effect}.
 They exploit this Bellwether effect in their {\em bellwether method} that searches for such an exemplar bellwether project to construct a transfer learner with it\footnote{According to the Oxford English Dictionary, the bellwether is the leading sheep of a flock, with a bell on its neck, that all other sheep follow.}.

 The genesis of this paper was the realization that Krishna et al.'s methods had trouble scaling to the 756 and 1628 projects used in this study.
 Krishna et al. found their bellwether via an $\Theta(N^2)$ search through all pairs of projects.
-We found we could do much better than that by (a)~applying the BIRCH clustering algorithm then (b) conducting local Bellwether tournaments just within each cluster.
-That said, the origins of this paper are clearly the methods of Krishna et al. Hence it is appropriate to say that GENERAL is a bellwether method.
+We found we could do much better than that by our STABILIZER framework.
+That said, the origins of this paper are clearly the methods of Krishna et al. Hence it is appropriate to say that STABILIZER is a bellwether method.